SheffieldML/sheffieldml.github.io/software.md

 ---
 layout: page
 title: Software
-tagline: Gaussian process software in python
+tagline: software from the group
 ---

 {% for repository in site.github.public_repositories %}